-Does Sugar Cause Alzheimer’s Disease?by Amylee Amos MS, RDN, IFMCPNutrition
+Does Sugar Cause Alzheimer’s Disease?by Amylee Amos PhD, RDN, IFMCPNutrition

 Alzheimer’s disease, a devastating neurodegenerative disease feared by so many, is finally being recognized as a disease heavily influenced by our lifestyle.
 The greater community is only just beginning to talk about the things that cause the pathophysiology of Alzheimer’s disease to progress.
 While there are many potential contributors to dementia, eating a diet high in sugar is a major contributor to the development of Alzheimer’s disease.
 For this reason, it is imperative to modify the diet to reduce or eliminate simple sugars in order to prevent and reverse the signs and symptoms of Alzheimer’s.